nulogy/design-system/CONTRIBUTING.md

 To generate the files needed for a new component, you can use [Plop](https://plopjs.com/)

-- Install plop globally, if necessary, with `yarn add plop -g`
-- From the `components` directory, run `yarn new ComponentName` (make sure your name is in CamelCase)
+- From the `components` directory, run `yarn new ComponentName` (make sure your name is in PascalCase)

 ## Writing CSS